paudelsandhya/Portfolio/README.md

-# This is the official portfolio website of Sandhya Paudel
+# This is the official portfolio website of Sandhya Paudel (myself)

 This website is designed by *Sandhya Paudel* and developed by *Dinesh Poudel*.